All posts by Cliff Warner

 How to Ensure Home Elevator Safety Compliance for Older Models

 Modern residential elevators need to meet code requirements for safety and have numerous safety features.
 If you installed an elevator in a home years ago and homeowners are concerned about its safety, they have options.
-Residential elevator maintenance is essential to keep the elevator operating smoothly and for assessing its safety.
+Residential elevator maintenance is essential to keep the elevator operating smoothly and to assess its safety.
 During an inspection, a technician will evaluate the elevator’s overall condition and identify any repairs needed.
 If the elevator isn’t up to current codes, the technician can recommend changes to bring the older elevator into compliance with current safety codes.

 Contact Inclinator to Learn More About Home Elevator Safety Compliance